Oakland County Sheriff's Office: Notable incidents

+Oxford High School shooting

+The OCSO is the primary law enforcement agency serving Oxford Township, and as such was responsible for the response to the 2021 Oxford High School shooting.

 Walled Lake family shooting

-On September 11 in Walled Lake, Michigan, a QAnon adherent named Igor Lanis shot his wife, one of his two daughters and the family dog following a heated argument.
+On September 11, 2022, in Walled Lake, Michigan, a QAnon adherent named Igor Lanis shot his wife, one of his two daughters and the family dog following a heated argument.
 The wife and dog were killed and the daughter was hospitalized.
-Oakland County Sheriff's Officers and members of the Walled Lake Police Department shot and killed Lanis after he opened fire on them.
+Oakland County Sheriff's Deputies and members of the Walled Lake Police Department shot and killed Lanis after he opened fire on them.
 The other daughter, Rebecca Lanis, was out of the house at the time and was not harmed.
 She told reporters that her father had once been kind but had become rude and unsociable after becoming obsessed with several QAnon-related conspiracy theories following the 2020 presidential election.
 Lanis posted about her experience to r/QAnonCasualties shortly after the shooting.

+Rochester Hills splash park shooting

+The OCSO is the primary law enforcement agency serving Rochester Hills, and as such was responsible for the response to the 2024 Rochester Hills shooting.